-Hiring a professional photographer is one way to get brilliant great photos but they can be expensive.
+Hiring a professional photographer is one way to get brilliant photos but they can be expensive.
 If you don’t have the budget, don’t despair, you can still produce brilliant images yourself.
-With our helpful tips, you’ll be able to showcase your beautiful property and save a few pounds.
+With our helpful photo tips for hotels, you’ll be able to showcase your unique property and increase online bookings.

 2. Showcase your property’s unique charm

 Whatever it is that makes your property stand out, photograph it and have it front and centre on your hotel website.
 This could be anything from a beautiful front door or blooming garden, to a roaring fireplace or something a bit more quirky…